MicrosoftDocs/Viva/Viva/insights/personal/teams/new/shared-focus-plan.md

 ### View and edit plan details

 To view details about your shared focus plan, go to the **Track your progress** section of the **Wellbeing** tab.
 Use the arrows to right of the section header to find the **Shared focus plan** card.
-Here, you get a summary of the plan's settings: how much time your team focuses a day, what time of the day focus time is booked, whether you get a reminder to start focus time, and whether Teams chats are muted during focus time.
+Here, you get a summary of the plan's settings: how much time your team focuses a day, what time of the day focus time occurs, whether you get a reminder to start focus time, and whether Viva Insights mutes Teams chats during focus time.
 To change any of these settings, select **Change settings**.

 :::image type="complex" source="../images/wellbeing-sfp-plan-progress.png" alt-text="Screenshot that shows the Shared focus plan card on the Wellbeing tab."lightbox="../images/wellbeing-sfp-plan-progress.png":::
     Screenshot of the Shared focus plan card on the Wellbeing tab.
 Beneath the card header, "Shared focus plan," there's a summary of the plan's settings: "2 hours per day," "Afternoon," "Reminder to begin focus," and "Teams chat notifications muted."
 Beneath the plan summary are the profile pictures of participants.
 At the card's bottom left, there's a Leave plan button.
 In the card's bottom center, there's a "Change settings" link.
 In the card's bottom right, there's an ellipses to access more settings.